JacekWozniak12/tutorials/README.md

-# manual-bricklink-into-blender
+# Manuals
-Described pipeline how to import from BrickLink Studio into Blender
+## Described pipeline how to import from BrickLink Studio into Blender